-The Duke Center for Precision Medicine and the Duke Center for Genomic and Computational Biology (GCB) have partnered with North Carolina Central University (NCCU) for the Summer Scholars Program in Genome Sciences & Medicine, supported by an R25 grant by the National Human Genome Research Institute at NIH.
-This annual 10-week program is designed for full-time first- and second-year underrepresented minority (URM) students at any college or university.
+The Summer Scholars Program in Genome Sciences and Medicine is supported by an R25 grant by the National Human Genome Research Institute at NIH.
+This annual 10-week program is designed for full-time first- and second-year underrepresented in STEM students at any college or university.

 To provide a high-quality mentored training experience for URM underclassmen to gain the experience, knowledge and skills to pursue and successfully complete a major in a STEM field and prepare for a job or higher learning in a STEM-related field.